CCC Satisfactory Academic Progress Policy

 Monitoring Periods, Warnings and Loss of Eligibility or Suspension

 Students will be monitored based on their most recent academic career for the semester just ending.
-A review of academic progress is done at the end of each semester for all students regardless of whether the student received federal aid during that term.

 - The first time a student falls below standards for Satisfactory Academic Progress, the student will receive a “Warning” and will remain eligible for federal aid.
 Warning status cannot be appealed.
 While on Financial Aid Warning a student must receive a 2.0 GPA for the semester/term as well as meet the requirements of the pace and the timeframe standards.
 If a student corrects the deficiency by meeting the standards at the end of the warning term he or she will be removed from warning.